-It was in June 1925 that Richard Drew, 3M’s banjo playing inventor, created the Minnesota Mining and Manufacturing Company’s very first adhesive product 97 years ago.
+It was in June 1925 that Richard Drew, 3M’s banjo playing inventor, created the Minnesota Mining and Manufacturing Company’s very first adhesive product almost 100 years ago.

 Born June 22nd, 1899, Richard Drew was an engineering school dropout who made his living playing the banjo for dance bands, while studying mechanical engineering through correspondence school – that was, until he found a job opening at 3M’s tiny research lab.

 “I have not as yet been employed in commercial work and am very eager to get started” he wrote to Bill Vievering, 3M’s first quality assurance expert.
 “I realise that my services would not be worth much until a certain amount of practical experience is gained, and I would be glad to start with any salary you see fit to give.”

 Throughout his first two years at 3M, Drew was responsible for running tests on Francis Okie’s revolutionary Wetordry Sandpaper.
 He was tasked with checking on the raw materials and creating samples of Okie’s product for testing at local autobody shops.

 Innovation comes from individual initiative.
 You can’t make a difference just by following orders